 The TVC is one of such tax incentives, and it is a new type of contributions under the MPF system.
-A person eligible to make TVC account under an MPF scheme which is designated for receiving TVC and TVC benefits.
+A person eligible to make TVC according to the MPF legislation can open a TVC account under an MPF scheme which is designated for receiving TVC and TVC benefits.
 Subject to the relevant aggregate maximum limit for that assessment year, TVC are eligible for tax deduction purposes.